 - Your TPA, carrier, or advocacy partner spends weeks untangling it, and the employee loses trust in the benefit.

-What to require instead
+What to require

-- Routing aligned to your contracted or preferred labs
+- Routing that fits your preferred labs

 - Plan-aware guidance before specimens are collected